Cooking from Scratch - Hashbrown Casserole

 1/2 green pepper

 Peel and grate the potatoes and spread out evenly on the bottom of a 9x13 greased casserole dish.
 Sprinkle with salt and pepper.
-Melt the stick of butter and pour over the grated potatoes.
+Melt the butter and pour over the grated potatoes.
 Frugal tip - use the wrapper from the butter to grease the casserole dish.
 Bake at 450 for 25 minutes.

 While the potatoes are cooking you can get the toppings ready.
 Grate your cheese, crack and lightly beat your eggs, dice your ham, onion and pepper.
 When the potatoes are ready, remove them from the oven and turn the oven down to 350.
 Sprinkle the onions, pepper and ham over the potatoes evenly.
 Mix the eggs and milk together and pour over the casserole.
 Top with the cheese.
 Bake for 30 minutes at 350.